Union for a Popular Movement: Name change and dissolution

-Ideology
+Ideology and platform

-The UMP was a centre-right party and was created to represent the various families of the French right, uniting the traditions of Gaullism, Christian democracy, conservatism and liberalism.
-As such, it officially adopted fairly vague policy statements which emphasize consensual common values.
+The UMP was a party of the centre-right belonging to the Gaullist lineage, and was variously described as liberal-conservative, conservative, conservative-liberal, and Christian democratic.

 The UMP believed that each individual's destiny must be unencumbered and it rejects political systems which "stifle economic freedom".
 It said that work, merit, innovation and personal initiative must be encouraged to reduce unemployment and boost economic growth; but at the same time, it maintained that adherence to the rule of law and the authority of the state is necessary.
 In a Gaullist tradition, the UMP supported solidarity, with the state guaranteeing social protection of less fortunate individuals.
 But in a more liberal vein, the party always denounced l'assistanat, a French term which can refer to "welfare handouts".

 The party took more nationalist positions at times, and often adopted tough stances against immigration and illegal immigration.
 It strongly supported the integration and assimilation of immigrants into French society and always denounced communitarianism as a danger to the French nation-state.
 However, the UMP traditionally was a strong proponent of European integration and the European Union, albeit sometimes with a hint of traditional Gaullist souverainism.

 Under Nicolas Sarkozy's leadership, the UMP adopted a liberal and security-oriented platform.
-His platform in the 2007 and 2012 presidential elections emphasized the ideas of personal responsibility and individual initiative.
+His platform in the 2007 and 2012 presidential elections emphasised the ideas of personal responsibility and individual initiative.
 He developed the idea of "working more to earn more", promising that overtime hours would not be taxed and employers exonerated from non-wage labour costs.
 Under his presidency, the government's short-lived tax cap for high-income earners was denounced by the left but also several centrist and centre-right politicians within or outside the UMP.

 Having gained his popularity as a 'hardliner' Interior minister, Sarkozy's policies also carried a strong law-and-order and tough on crime orientation.
 He supported tougher sentences for criminals and repeat offenders.
-As candidate and President, he placed heavy emphasis on immigration and national identity, presenting immigration as a danger to French identity and as source of increased criminality.
-As President, he imposed stricter limits on family reunification, created a Ministry of Immigration, and National Identity for three years between 2007 and 2010, launched a controversial national dialogue on national identity and expelled thousands of Roma from illegal camps.
+As candidate and president, he placed heavy emphasis on immigration and national identity, presenting immigration as a danger to French identity and as source of increased criminality.
+As president, he imposed stricter limits on family reunification, created a Ministry of Immigration, and National Identity for three years between 2007 and 2010, launched a controversial national dialogue on national identity and expelled thousands of Roma from illegal camps.

 Critics of the right-wing government denounced what they felt was a rapprochement with the controversial far-right National Front (FN).
 While several members of the UMP's right-wing have indicated that they would favour local alliances with the FN and prefer to vote for a FN candidate over a Socialist Party or left-wing candidate in runoff elections between the left and the FN; the party's official position continues to reject alliances with the FN at any level but also opposes so-called "republican fronts" with the left against the FN.